Hilton Hawaiian Village: Hilton Hotels and Resorts

 Today, the Hilton Hawaiian Village Hotel sits on over 22 acre of beachfront property, near the Ala Moana Center.
 It features the largest swimming pool in Waikiki, over twenty-two restaurants, exotic wildlife, and botanical gardens, Duke's Lagoon and historical exhibits on loan from the Bishop Museum.

+2024 strike

+On September 24, 2024, 1,800 employees at the hotel would go on strike.
+As of October 30, 2024, all of these 1,800 Hilton Hawaiian Village employees remained on strike.
+On November 4, 2024, the strike ended after the over 1,800 striking workers, all of whom where members of UNITE HERE Local 5, voted to ratify a new labor contract.
+The striking workers would return to work by November 6, 2024.

 Village plan

 The main concept of the Hawaiian Village was to provide a complete Hawaiian experience for guests without leaving the resort, meaning guests could potentially stay at the resort the whole duration of their stay and be equipped with restaurants, shops, and more.

 In building the Hawaiian Village Hotel, Kaiser developed the "village plan" for his resort.
 In the village plan, various sections of the development were designed in specific types of motifs indicative of the culture of the hotel's surroundings.
 The various villages in the present-day Hilton Hawaiian Village Beach Resort and Spa surround centerpiece towers: Diamond Head Tower, Ali'i Tower, Tapa Tower, Rainbow Tower, Lagoon Tower, Kalia Tower, Grand Waikikian and Grand Islander.
 The newest tower is the Grand Islander, which was opened to the public March 1, 2017.

 Kaiser's village plan is now used in various layouts of hotels and resorts throughout the world.